Extension - Player Class

 Planning

-Currently the code dealing with the backpack is held in main.py.
-Before we plan our new class, we need to look at this code an identify all relevant feature we need to incorporate.
-So let’s look at the main.py from the end of the standard tutorials.
+Right now, all the backpack code is written inside main.py.
+Before we create our new Player class, we need to look at that code and figure out which parts should be moved into the class.
+So we’ll start by checking the main.py file from the end of the earlier tutorials.

 1# main.py